philippkeller/blog-random-howtos/source/_posts/How-to-use-Brightdata-with-scrapy.md

 - isp
 - residential, mobile, … (for these you need to go through a compliance process to prove that your use case is not fraudulent)

-There is an official [installation guide to install luminati-proxy](https://help.brightdata.com/hc/en-us/articles/4413300553745-Install-Proxy-Manager).
+There is an official [installation guide to install luminati-proxy](https://github.com/luminati-io/luminati-proxy#linuxmacos---manual-install) (I chose manual install, their automated bash script didn't work and is too scary anyway as it installs node versions on its own - something I'd rather want to do myself).

 Go sure you double check the node and npm version.
 I advice to first install on your laptop to get it running first before installing it on your server:

 1. double check your node version (`node --version`) and npm version (`npm --version`) match [the requirements](https://help.brightdata.com/hc/en-us/articles/4413300553745-Install-Proxy-Manager)
 2. if you need to upgrade/downgrade best use `n` (install with `npm install -g n`).
 Note: the npm version up/downgrades with the node version.